-That undoes some of the premium feel Apple's going for, at least if you take to shaking a phone by your ear; more seriously, this device can have an up-front charge (off contract) of £529-£699, and so we'd argue it should be near perfection and free from noticeable (if admittedly small) blemishes.
+That undoes some of the premium feel Apple's going for, at least if you take to shaking a phone by your ear; more seriously, this device did have a high up-front charge so we'd argue it should be near perfection and free from noticeable (if admittedly small) blemishes.

 And while it looks nice, from the front it doesn't really add much to the design of the iPhone - it's certainly not the same as the jaw-dropping design of the iPhone 4 compared to the 3GS... it's another evolution in the iLine.
 It's not bad, but for those that hoped the iPhone 5 would be another step change there's a good chance they'll be disappointed about the look... until they feel the lovely back on offer.